-Frederiksborg Slot is the largest Renaissance castle in Scandinavia and has the Museum of National History of Denmark – a popular day-trip from Copenhagen.
+Frederiksborg Slot is the largest Renaissance castle in Scandinavia and has the Museum of National History of Denmark – a popular day-trip from Copenhagen

 Frederiksborg Castle in Denmark

 Frederiksborg Slot is the largest Renaissance castle in Northern Europe.
-The castle complex is spread over three islands in a small lake with large Baroque and landscape gardens on the mainland.
+The castle complex is spread over three islands in a small lake with large Baroque and landscaped gardens on the mainland.
 Inevitably, it is also referred to as the Danish or Scandinavian Versailles.

 Like so many monumental buildings in Copenhagen, Frederiksborg Slot was the work of King Christian IV (usually abbreviated to C4 on building facades).
 He had the manor house, where he was born in 1577, replaced by this massive red brick castle complex in the Dutch Renaissance style during the first two decades of the 17th century.
+It is quite similar in style to the Rosenborg Castle in Copenhagen that houses the Danish crown jewels.

-Frederiksborg Castle was often used as royal residence during the 17th century but then fell mostly in disuse except for the crowning of Danish kings between 1671 and 1840.
+Frederiksborg Castle was often used as a royal residence during the 17th century but then fell mostly in disuse except for the crowning of Danish kings between 1671 and 1840.

 In the 1850s, King Frederik VII again favored the castle as residence but a fire broke out in a newly installed fireplace, which led to the palace largely being destroyed in 1859.
 The palace was rebuilt and since 1878 used as the Danish National History Museum.

 Visitors approach the palace via a set of gates and courtyards with drawbridges giving access to the various islands.
-On the second island, facing the main palace, is an 1888-copy of the Neptune Fountain by Adrian de Vries (1617).
+On the second island, facing the main palace is an 1888-copy of the Neptune Fountain by Adrian de Vries (1617).
 The original was taken by the Swedish as war bounty in 1659 and is now at the Drottningholm Palace outside Stockholm.

 The Danish Museum of National History